Sterility Assurance Level

 European Union harmonized standard EN 556-1 specifies that a sterility assurance level (SAL) of 10−6 or less (e.g. 10−7) should be achieved in order to designate a terminally sterilized medical device as sterile.
 In the USA, the American National Standard ANSI/AAMI ST67 specifies that a maximal sterility assurance level of 10−6 is required for the majority of terminally sterilized health care products.

-What if the medical device unable to withstand a terminally sterilization process to achieve SAL of 10−6?
-Can we choose other SAL as per the regulatory requirements?
+What if the medical device is unable to withstand a terminal sterilization process to achieve a SAL of 10−6?
+Can we choose another SAL as per the regulatory requirements?

-Another Sterility assurance level may be applicable, if the device offers superior benefits or there is no alternative product available in the market.
-In such cases, sterility assurance level of greater than 10−6 (e.g. 10−5) is considered through the risk assessment undertaken by the manufacturer of the medical device.
+Another SAL may be applicable if the device offers superior benefits or there is no alternative product available in the market.
+In such cases, a sterility assurance level of greater than 10−6 (e.g. 10−5) is considered through the risk assessment undertaken by the manufacturer of the medical device.

 Based on the intended use there is a choice to select the appropriate sterility assurance level for medical devices.